French organisation INSEE, has a study showing around 86% of young people between the ages of 15 and 29 use the internet on a daily basis.

 This impressive range of uses demonstrates the way in which new technology can open up a new world of learning to students.

-But although fun maths games like math puzzles and video lessons on Youtube can provide excellent support alongside classroom teaching, it should not be used to replace it.
+But although fun maths games like math puzzles and video lessons on Youtube can provide excellent support alongside a classroom lesson, they should not be used to replace it.

-By solely relying on online math resources, you could run the risk of missing out on important course content which is critical to an exam, or misusing your time to learn about maths concepts which do not feature on the curriculum.
+By solely relying on online math resources, you could run the risk of missing out on important course content which is critical to an exam or assessment or misusing your time to learn about maths concepts that do not feature on the curriculum.

 Going beyond formal mathematics education can be interesting and shows dedication, but be careful to dedicate enough time to what you're being taught in class to ensure the best learning experience.